To download this document as a PDF, please click here.

 - j. a knowledge of contemporary issues.

 Our grading rubrics for EPD 397 show “Performance Indicators” that help us measure each of these broadly stated ABET Student Outcomes.
-ABET did not dictate the performance indicators that we use; we developed them ourselves with input from the constituents mentioned above.
-A representative selection of EPD 397 instructors submitted grading rubrics from which we generated data for a Fall 2011 and Spring 2012 analysis.
+ABET did not dictate the performance indicators that we use; we developed them ourselves with input from our Industrial Advisory Board and engineering senior design faculty.

 Continuous Improvement in Technical Communication